England pile more misery on Wales in Cardiff

 It was Cardiff redemption for Sinckler after Wales had wound him up four years ago and forced him to be replaced early in the second half of that match.

-Wales brought on backline reinforcements with Dan Biggar replacing Owen Williams, who appeared to be carrying a hip injury.
+Wales brought on backline reinforcements with Biggar replacing Williams, who appeared to be carrying a hip injury.

 Centre Nick Tompkins was also introduced for Josh Adams with Grady switching to the left wing.